pragtical/pragtical.github.io/docs/api/core.statusview.md

 (field) command: string|nil
 ```

-Command to perform when the item is clicked.
+Command name to execute on click

 ---